 "Too Shy to Say" by Stevie Wonder.
 The singer describes his feelings toward the object of his affections, as well as what relationship he wants.
 But, of course, he can't say it out loud.

-The Muppet Frog Prince had a particularly silly version of this.
+Tales from Muppetland: The Frog Prince had a particularly silly version of this.
 The Princess's evil aunt places a spell on her where she is unable to speak straight.
 Despite trying her hardest to explain that "Tant Aminella" (Aunt Taminella) is the evil witch, no one catches on.
 Of course, this is aimed at kids, so no deep plots here (not bothering with spoilers tag since it's painfully obvious to anyone over the age of about...
 8).

 According to the Yu-Gi-Oh!
 "Master Guide", Gorg seems to have a crush on Meanae but can't express his feelings due to his stone-face nature and lack of emotions.